-Not far from the city of Butler, lies a cemetery in a place of rolling hills.
-A nursing home facility also inhabits the area in South Butler, where once, there was a farm filled with people in need.
+On the outskirts of the city of Butler lies a cemetery amidst rolling hills.
+Today a nursing home facility also inhabits the area in South Butler, where once, there was a farm filled with people in need.
 This farm was the “poor farm” of Butler County.
-Though it was a trend throughout the late 1800’s for counties to introduce these farms into their communities, the opening of the Butler County poor farm was riddled with tension and opposition.

-The poor farm in butler county often announced their production details and earnings in the newspaper to show their investments to the public.
-Their products often included wheat and other grains, a variety of fruits and vegetables, meat production, and the amount of money they earned from each type of item.
+The poor farm in Butler County often announced their production details and earnings in the newspaper to show their investments to the public.
+Their products included wheat and other grains, a variety of fruits and vegetables, as well as meat.

-In August 1934, investigations of abuse and “brutality” were underway because the poor farm superintendent, Fred C. Herold, was accused of beating residents of the facility.
+In August 1934, investigations of abuse and “brutality” were underway because the superintendent, Fred C. Herold, was accused of abusive treatment toward the facility's residents.
 This event also dotted the newspapers and speculations were made about the depth of the abuse and if there was a long-lasting problem of wrong-doing throughout the poor farm’s existence.
 While frustrations of staff may have arisen during the Great Depression, a time of immense struggle, the allegations of abuse could have further stimulated earlier concerns that a poor farm could foster mistreatment of the inmates.

 Today, the poor farm has evolved into a nursing home facility that still cares for those in need, including the elderly and those with developmental disabilities who cannot live on their own.
 While the ideals of the original poor farm still exist, so do the records that were kept about the poor farm and its inhabitants.
 It is possible today for people to view the records of those who lived on the farm, and people could possibly find a long-lost relative who called the Butler County poor farm their home.